Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 ## So, Why are We Talking About This?

+Right now the tech industry's big thing is AI.
-Well, two reasons.
-First, everyone is talking about it in tech and finance.
-They haven't stopped talking about it since 2023.
-Don't you want to be one of the cool kids talking about the cool topics?
-Second, and more importantly, this little tech and finance fascination has grown so much bigger than you could know unless you're very plugged in.
+This little tech and finance fascination has grown so much bigger than you could know unless you're very plugged in.
 It has grown so big for so many reasons.
 Some I understand, and some I don't.
-But it has grown bigger than the fundamentals of the technology can support.
+But it has grown bigger than the fundamentals of the technology can currently support.
 To me, and many of my peers, it looks like a gargantuan bubble that is set to pop.
 I want to give you a peek behind that curtain for how we got here and how everyone got it so wrong.